haleyrp1803/Black-Eyed-Peas/Test-Black-Eyed-Peas-Essay.md

 There’s a big jump from the very, very distant past to the advent of printed books.
 I’m going to try to bridge that gap with a few little snippets that connect to Central Asia, Indian Subcontinent, Arabian peninsula, reaching out to colleagues who specialize there.
 I don’t know what I’ll find yet (art, recipes, archaeology, who knows?) but please let me know what you think about this idea?

 ## 16th-18th
 As we’ve seen, cowpeas had been consumed for millennia, especially in the Mediterranean, but many Northern European botanists were writing based on others’ descriptions or on specimens entering their collection in unfamiliar conditions.
 Botanist Carolus Clusius’s influential 1601 Rariorum Plantarum Historia (History of Rare Plants) refers to cowpea as Phaseolus peregrinus.
 Peregrinus comes from the Latin peregre ‘abroad’—literally per- ‘through’ + ager ‘field’—and Clusius communicates to his reader that the pea comes from a foreign, distant place.
 In Clusius’s remarks on kidney beans, he notes that he saw a drawing of the plant in the Juliana Anicia Codex—the oldest surviving copy of Dioscorides’ herbal.
 He notes that the Spanish have knowledge of the plant.
-Christopher Columbus observed kidney beans in the Americas—a white variety with a black center—perhaps introduced confusion on the bean’s origin. (f/u on this section, what’s the claim, source, etc?). <139 words>
+Christopher Columbus observed kidney beans in the Americas—a white variety with a black center—perhaps introduced confusion on the bean’s origin. (f/u on this section, what’s the claim, source, etc?).
-For example, in a 1636 edition of English botanist John Gerard’s Herball, or Generall historie of plants, the author references Phaseolus peregrinus IIII, describing it as the “Indian Kidney bean with small white fruit.” <34 words> [Indian Kidney Bean from Herball, or Generall historieof plants, p  1213]
+For example, in a 1636 edition of English botanist John Gerard’s Herball, or Generall historie of plants, the author references Phaseolus peregrinus IIII, describing it as the “Indian Kidney bean with small white fruit.”
+(Indian Kidney Bean from Herball, or Generall historieof plants, p  1213)

-[Vigna unguiculata from Dioscorides manuscript Codex Vindobonensis Med.
+(Vigna unguiculata from Dioscorides manuscript Codex Vindobonensis Med.
 Gr.
 I, or Codex Aniciae Julianae, folio 370v.
 Pigment on parchment, c.
-512 A.D. ​​Österreichische Nationalbibliothek, Vienna. Österreichische Nationalbibliothek, Vienna. https://es.wikipedia.org/wiki/Archivo:Phasiolos_370v_Dioscoride_Vienne.png]
+512 A.D. ​​Österreichische Nationalbibliothek, Vienna. Österreichische Nationalbibliothek, Vienna. https://es.wikipedia.org/wiki/Archivo:Phasiolos_370v_Dioscoride_Vienne.png)

 In fact, the cowpea was one of thousands of organisms that crossed from Eurasia to the Americas or vice versa, a process referred to since the 1970s as the ‘Columbian Exchange’.
 Black-eyed peas were one of the primary foodstuffs during the transatlantic passage, these beans mixed with fatty oils and rancid meats and fed to captives.
 Englishman Sir Hans Sloane notes the pea in Jamaica around 1687.
 It was in Virginia by at least 1666, and Florida by around 1700.

-[Image of document with Sloane’s observations]
+(Image of document with Sloane’s observations)

 The hard labor of enslaved peoples ensured that the black-eyed pea was grown and cultivated as a crop largely for livestock throughout the United States, most especially in the South.
 Black-eyed peas were also a fixture in gardens of enslaved peoples, these beans a hearty supplement to the meagre meals allotted on plantations.
 The cowpea became “the third most important food crop produced on Carolina plantations between 1730 and 1776.”
 Thomas Jefferson and George Washington both had black-eyed peas planted on their expansive plantations, and Washington corresponded with friends and acquaintances about growth and cultivation of the plant.
 By the nineteenth century black-eyed peas achieved new cultural cache and graced the tables of the white ruling class.
 Enslaved cooks played an important role in bringing this food into rarefied homes.

-[Images of letters from Washington, Jefferson]
+(Images of letters from Washington, Jefferson)

-Throughout the Civil War, cowpeas remained an important food for all people throughout the U.S. In the late nineteenth century, American subsistence farmers [Q2787508] were encouraged to grow cowpea even if their local climate meant they didn’t get an abundant crop of beans.
+Throughout the Civil War, cowpeas remained an important food for all people throughout the U.S. In the late nineteenth century, American subsistence farmers (Q2787508) were encouraged to grow cowpea even if their local climate meant they didn’t get an abundant crop of beans.
 Its usefulness as a soil improver, for erosion control, and as a nutritious fodder for livestock meant that this easy-to-grow crop was a valuable addition to the US farming landscape.
 Cowpea was, and still is, mainly grown in southern hotter states and California, as the warm, dry conditions are more favourable for bean production there.

 A Farmers Bulletin of 1920 gives official advice on growing cowpeas in the US.
 Morse, W. J. (William Joseph).
 (1920).
 Cowpeas: utilization.
 Washington, D.C.: U.S. Dept. of Agriculture.
 From Hathi Trust: https://hdl.handle.net/2027/uiug.30112019280418

-[The black-eyed pea is here labeled as letter ‘e’.
+(The black-eyed pea is here labeled as letter ‘e’.
 Indiae Orientalis pars VI.
-Veram et historicam descriptionem auriferi regni Guineae, ad Africam pertinentis, quod alias littus de Mina vocant [...], 1604. https://archive.org/details/indiaeorientalis00mare_1/page/n170/mode/1up]
+Veram et historicam descriptionem auriferi regni Guineae, ad Africam pertinentis, quod alias littus de Mina vocant [...], 1604. https://archive.org/details/indiaeorientalis00mare_1/page/n170/mode/1up)

 Globally, black-eyed peas grow in at least 33 <I think its more like 100?
 Let’s check> countries, this widespread embrace of the bean uniting geographically disparate peoples, places, and cultures.
 As acclaimed food historian and chef Michael Twitty points out, “Very few people in the modern West eat one cuisine or live within one culinary construct,” but rather enjoy a multiplicity of culinary histories.
 Twitty coined the term “identity cooking” to characterize “how we construct complex identities and then express them through how we eat,” an idea that is fundamental to any discussion of food as widely used across culinary traditions as black-eyed peas.